-MA 1987 University of Cambridge MPhil 1994 University of Birmingham PGCE 1989 University of Cambridge PhD University of Birmingham (completion 2016)
+MA 1987 University of Cambridge MPhil 1994 University of Birmingham PGCE 1989 University of Cambridge PhD University of Birmingham (current)

 - Roles at Queen's

-As a tutor in the Centre for Ministerial Formation, I share responsibility for oversight and stationing of Methodist student ministers.
-I am regularly working with students on social justice activities and reflection.
-In addition to the teaching I am regularly supervising research dissertations.
+As a tutor in the Centre for Ministerial Formation, I share responsibility for oversight and stationing of Methodist student ministers, and supervision of research work.